Why is the world so cruel?

 "Why-why do you have that?"

-Shit, he saw the lace.
+Shit, he saw that too.

 I open my palm and show where the strap was hidden, Tim's suspicious eyes follow each of my movements.